Visit Pantelleria: hot springs, caves, complete guide

 There are several car hire companies on the island.
 Vehicles can be rented for less than €30 per day.
 Scooters and electric bikes are also available.

 Buses leave from the post office.
-The post office is just 200 metres from the Castle of Pantelleria, a colossal structure that stands majestically on the seafront.
+The post office is just 200 metres from the fortified castle of Barbacane, built during the reign of Frederick II, a colossal structure that stands majestically on the seafront.

 In a way, this building marks the identity of the island.
 It was the beginning of my journey into this territory of 7,000 inhabitants.